daczarne/udemy_python_plotly_dash/05_,making_dashboards_interactive_with_callbacks/README.md

   return output1, output2, output3
 ```

 Just keep in mind that the order in which you specify the inputs in the function needs to the be the same order as they are defined in the decorator.
+Similarly, the order in which declare the outputs in the decorator needs to be the same as the order in which you pass them to the return statement.
 There doesn't need to be the same number of inputs and outputs.

+## Chaining IOs